Patrick-George/Object-detection-for-Indian-roads/readme.txt

 traffic light

-This dataset is the modified version of the IDD dataset published by IIIT Hyderabad, which had the classes:
+This dataset is the modified version of the IDD dataset published by IIIT Hyderabad and Intel, which had the classes:

 bicycle
 bus